 maple syrup

-a dusting of powdered sugar
+a dusting of confectioner's sugar

 Instructions

-Transfer the soaked bread to the griddle or pan and cook for three minutes.
-Flip the french toast over and cook the other side for three minutes.
-Re-grease the griddle or pan with a touch more butter and repeat the dipping and cooking process with the remaining slices of bread.
+Flip the pumpkin French toast over, and cook for another 3 minutes.
+Re-grease with a bit of butter, and repeat the dipping and cooking process with the remaining slices of bread.

 Nutrition